-When viewers stream or upload on-demand video via the Dacast online video platform, content initially travels to Dacast servers via the CDN network.
+When viewers stream or upload on-demand video via the Dacast enterprise video platform, content initially travels to Dacast servers via the CDN network.
 However, the Akamai server network immediately duplicates and transmits the content to other Akamai servers.
 This process provides top-notch quality and speed for Dacast users, while also keeping costs and complexity to a minimum.
 With Dacast and Akamai together, we think it’s a win-win for broadcasters and viewers alike!

 Benefits of using a CDN

 Latency refers to the time between when a user accesses a file or service and when the server responds.
 When your server resides far from your user, or when the network is congested with other users, this latency can be very long.

 A CDN both reduces the distance to the nearest server and provides for higher total network bandwidth.
 Both of these factors combine to greatly reduce latency.
 Overall, a CDN produces a better viewing experience for the user, with snappy effects, fast loading, and little lag between clicking and getting results.